 If you are a Hostinger user, there are two ways to find this information, depending on your hosting plan:

 - Shared web hosting — go to the SSH Access menu under the Advanced category.
 Here you will see all the login details that you need.
 If you forgot your password, easily reset it via the FTP Accounts menu.

-- VPS — the credentials are located in the Server tab of hPanel, under SSH Details.
+- VPS plan — the credentials are located in the Server tab of hPanel, under SSH Details.
 In case you don’t know what your password is, scroll down to the Root Password section, and create a new one.